 Queen Anne's Revenge

 Queen Anne's Revenge was one of Blackbeard's most infamous ships, in part because the wreckage was discovered in 1996.
-Though treasure was not found on board, a treasure of information was.
-The site today is still under excavation; artifacts and relics are continually being uncovered and restored.
-Many of them are displayed at the North Carolina Maritime Museum in Beaufort.
+Though treasure was not found on board, a wealth of information was.
+The site today is still under excavation; artifacts and relics are continually uncovered and restored.
+The North Carolina Maritime Museum in Beaufort displays many of them.
 Some of these artifacts include navigational devices, cannons, sword hilts, along with hundreds of other items.

-Queen Anne's Revenge was originally led by Stede Bonnet, unfortunately, he was not very good at being a pirate captain.
-He was so ill-equipped, that when his men came across Blackbeard, who was sailing the same port at the time, begged him to take over as captain.
+Stede Bonnet initially led Queen Anne's Revenge.
+Unfortunately, he was not very good at being a pirate captain.
+Bonnet was so ill-equipped, that when his men came across Blackbeard, who was sailing the same port at the time, begged him to take over as captain.
 He agreed and kept Bonnet on board as well as all 150 of his men.
-Bonnet spent most of his time reading his books and rarely got out of his dressing gown, while Blackbeard commanded the ship.
+Bonnet spent most of his time reading his books and rarely got out of his dressing-gown, while Blackbeard commanded the ship.

 As one would imagine, he made sure to make the ship as scary as he could by mounting 40 guns on it and naming it Queen Anne's Revenge.

 His pirating days went well until the mid-1718's when he felt he needed a break from the pirate life.
-His plan was to get away with as much of the loot aboard the ship without splitting with the crew.
+He planned to get away with as much of the loot aboard the ship without splitting with the crew.
 Instead, he ended up crashing Queen Anne's Revenge, where it stayed until 1996.
-He did get most of his loot onto his fourth and final ship, this time leaving Bonnet and his men behind.
+He did get most of his loot into his fourth and final ship, this time leaving Bonnet and his men behind.